amansingh1912/SocialMediaData_Analysis_Power-BI/README.md

 ## Visualization in Power BI:

-* Used bar graphs and line charts for visualization.
+* Used bar graphs and donut charts for visualization.

 -- Finally created a presenation on MS PowerPoint in a structured manner.